KartKrewDev/High-Voltage-Ring/README.md

 - [Microsoft .Net Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472)

 **Building on Linux:**
 - Install mono.
-On debian based distros `apt-get install mono` should do the trick
+On debian based distros `apt-get install mono-complete` should do the trick
 - Install gcc
 - Type `make`.
 If you get an error about it not finding `msbuild` then you are most likely missing a package, or your version of mono may be too old
 - Run it by launching `builder` from inside the Build folder